VectorInstitute/FL4Health/research/picai/nnunet_scripts/README.md

 python predict.py --model_path /path/to/model/checkpoint.pth --raw_inputs /path/to/nnUNet_raw/input_dataset --output_path /myresults/
 ```

+NOTE: This script currently outputs the thresholded segmentation maps, not the softmax outputs of the model.

 ## Evaluation

 The PICAI competition from which the picai datasets originates used the following metric to score models